-When alt text is provided, information is available to those who are blind and to technology, such as search engines that cannot see images.
+When alt text is provided, information is available to the blind and for technology, such as search engines that cannot see images.
 Disabled individuals can use assistive technology when all functionality is available through a keyboard.
 Text transcripts make audio files available to people who cannot hear.

 Have a question?